How To Stand On A Skateboard For Beginners: 10 Simple Steps

 From this starting position, you can begin to experiment with different foot placements that best suit you and help find the balance point of your board.
 This can be done by shifting your weight around until a comfortable and stable stance is found.

-It is important for beginners to practice safety when skating with the correct foot positions in order to stay safe and have fun on their journey of learning how to skate.
+Beginners need to practice safety when skating with the correct foot positions to stay safe and have fun on their journey of learning how to skate.

 How to stand on a skateboard without falling?